vhellmich/SCH2/NSWI130 _02_P_ identification_of_responsibilities OUTPUT - en.md

 ### Feature: Display graphical interface for scheduling subjects and save changes (Scheduling committee) — **CORE**

 **User story**
-As a Scheduling committee, I need to display a graphical interface for scheduling subjects, so I can schedule a subject and users can view schedules.
+As a Scheduling committee, I need to view a graphical interface for scheduling subjects, so I can schedule a subject and users can view schedules.

 **Feature breakdown**